nexusformat/definitions/manual/source/classes/contributed_definitions/cgms-structure.rst

     :ref:`NXclustering`:
         A description for clustering of objects (such as atoms or features).

-    :ref:`NXorientation_set`:
-        A set of parameters to describe the relative orientation of members of a set of features/objects.

     :ref:`NXslip_system_set`:
         Metadata for a set of slip systems in a given crystal structure.